anonaddy/addy.io/source/_posts/starting-the-open-beta.md

 This is on top of DNSSEC, TLSv1.3, DMARC, SPF, DKIM, CAA etc.

-The server now gets all green lights on [hardenize.com](https://www.hardenize.com/).
+The sending domain anonaddy.me now gets all green lights on [hardenize.com](https://www.hardenize.com/).

 ## What's next?